-Suprascapular nerve is derived from upper trunk of brachial plexus, and receives fibers from C5 and C6.
+Suprascapular nerve is derived from the upper trunk of brachial plexus and receives fibers from C5 and C6.
 It is a mixed nerve containing both sensory and motor fibers.

 [Read anatomy of brachial plexus]

 After it emerges, it sends sensory branches to both the glenohumeral and acromioclavicular joints.
 It passes downward, laterally deep to the omohyoid and trapezius muscles & then posteriorly to run under trapezius along with the suprascapular vein and artery, it reaches the suprascapular notch.

 Following videos explain the course of suprascapular nerve very well.

 The suprascapular notch or scapular notch is a notch in the superior border of the scapula, just medial to the base of the coracoid process.
 Transverse scapular ligament converts this notch into the foramen.
 The suprascapular nerve passes below the transverse scapular ligament whereas scapular artery is above the ligament.

 After giving off two branches to supraspinatus, it passes around lateral border of the scapular spine through spinoglenoid notch. and passes under the inferior scapular ligament along with artery.
 Suprascapular nerve does not innervate the skin.

 Surascapular Nerve Entrapment or Suprascapular Neuropathy

 The suprscapular nerve may get entrapped or compressed at various sites.